Our Experience Testing Scout

 Installation

-Pro Tip: I found it easier to link each device to the mobile app one by one.
-I learned this the hard way because one time, I accidentally entered the wrong password, which reset the app and forced me to start the entire process from scratch.
+Pro Tip: It was easier to link each device to the mobile app one by one.
+We learned this the hard way after accidentally entering the wrong password, which reset the app and forced us to start the entire process from scratch.

 Pricing

-Scout equipment isn’t as cheap as Cove’s or SimpliSafe’s, but it’s certainly reasonably priced.
+Scout equipment isn’t as cheap as Cove or SimpliSafe, but it’s certainly reasonably priced.
 Entry sensors, for instance, are around $20, right in line with the cost of Ring’s.
-You can save if you’re willing to invest in a premade package.
+You can save more if you’re willing to invest in a premade package.